housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 </ul>
 {% endhighlight %}

 Nice and simple, the CommentTree component lists all the comments using the `ngFor` directive.
 Click [here]() to see it's SCSS file.
+Let's fill out `CommentComponent`, the component responsible for each specific comment.

 {% highlight javascript %}
 // comment.component.ts